 - Where a pipeline has radar reflectors at known positions, they must be encoded as separate Radar Reflector features (see clause 20.17).
-If the whole pipeline is radar conspicuous, the maximum display scale for the ENC data is too small to show individual reflectors, or the positions of the radar reflectors are not known, the Pipeline Overhead should be encoded with attribute radar conspicuous. - If available and considered important for route planning and/or monitoring, the vertical uncertainty associated with encoded vertical clearance values should also be encoded.
+If the whole pipeline is radar conspicuous, the maximum display scale for the ENC data is too small to show individual reflectors, or the positions of the radar reflectors are not known, the Pipeline Overhead should be encoded with attribute radar conspicuous. - In navigable water, overhead pipeline supports must be encoded, where possible, using a Pylon/Bridge Support feature (see clause 6.11), with attribute category of pylon = 6 (pipeline pylon). - If available and considered important for route planning and/or monitoring, the vertical uncertainty associated with encoded vertical clearance values should also be encoded.